Table of Contents In this article

 Yes.
 Paying a balance transfer fee will typically be less than the cost of continuous interest charges on a credit card with a high APR.

 Typically the difference is how much points and cash back are worth and how you can redeem them.
 With points, you may have more options when it comes time for redemption, but they may not always be worth one cent.
-Cash back on the other hand can usually only be redeemed as statement credits.
+Cash back, on the other hand, can usually be redeemed only as statement credits.
 1% cash back is also generally worth 1 cent.

 Yes.
 You could use the Double Cash card for everything that the Freedom Unlimited doesn’t earn more rewards for.
 That way, you could maximize the return on your spending and get the most out of both cards.